pypsa-meets-earth/pypsa-earth/doc/customization_basic1.rst

 Advanced configuration options
 ------------------------------

-Incremental update of the configuration files:
+The workflow is build to use the following configuration files:

 - `config.yaml` has the highest priority and is applied on top of all other configuration files;
-- `config.default.yaml` is used to store the major modeling-relevant configuration parameters which values are used if they are not included into `config.yaml`;
+- `config.default.yaml` is used to store the major modeling-relevant configuration parameters which values are used if they are not defined in `config.yaml`;
-- `config` folder contains the detailed configuration settings.
+- `config` folder contains all the configuration settings used in a modelling runs.

 During each modeling run the configuration parameters which are actually used are outputted into the results folder created for a particular run.
 Three types of files are being produced:
 - `run_config.yaml` contains modeling-relevant configuration parameters;